Activejjhhh/nuclear/README.md

 - Allows you to select a destination to launch and hit.
 - Flask web application that takes two city names as input, retrieves their coordinates using the Geopy library, and then uses Folium to create a map showing a geodesic path between those two points.

+#### 07/11/23
+- Retired some features of thw missile launch, Starting a basic trajectory calculator